larpchronicles/rules/chronicles-rulebook.md

 ---
 A character who has their current Body reduced to -1 is considered Bleeding Out.
 A character cannot be reduced to below -1 Body, regardless of the amount of damage taken.

-Bleeding Out lasts for 1 minute, during which the character is unconscious and may not make any game actions that require consciousness.
+Bleeding Out lasts for 1 minute, during which the character is Unconscious and may not make any game actions that require Consciousness.
 Any amount of healing will restore the character's Body by the amount stated by the healing effect, and they will no longer be Bleeding Out.

-Receiving First Aid will pause the dying count until the First Aid is completed or the character performing the First Aid is interrupted, at which point the Dying character will either be at 0 body, Unconscious, or their Bleeding Out count will resume at its previous count.
+Receiving First Aid will pause the dying count until the First Aid is completed or the character performing the First Aid is interrupted, at which point the character will either be at 0 Body, Unconscious, or their Bleeding Out count will resume at its previous count.

 After 1 minute of Bleeding Out, the character dies and is now Dead.

 _(Ex: Bob is Bleeding Out.
-Thirty seconds into Bleeding Out, Charlie heals Bob for 10 body.
-Bob is now conscious, able to act again, and has 9 body.)_
+Thirty seconds into Bleeding Out, Charlie heals Bob for 10 Body.
+Bob is now Conscious, able to act again, and has 9 Body.)_

 ## Dead

 ---
-A character that goes 1 minute of Bleeding Out without receiving any healing or First Aid, or who is affected by some other Death effect, becomes Dead.
+A character that goes 1 minute of Bleeding Out without receiving any healing or First Aid becomes Dead.

 Death lasts for 5 minutes, at which point, the character's body dissipates, and their spirit departs and travels to a Shrine of Resurrection.
 The player announces, "Body dissipates," any in-game items the character possesses when they dissipate are dropped to the ground, the player puts on a white headband and goes Out-Of-Game, and should seek out a marshal (either the marshal of the mod, or NPC camp) to seek resurrection.

-While Dead, a character is not aware of their surroundings, and may not make any game actions, move, speak, be affected by any effect that reduces or heals Body Points, or be affected by any effect that does not specifically target Dead bodies.
+While Dead, a character is not aware of their surroundings, and may not make any game actions, move, speak, be affected by any effect that does not specifically target dead bodies.

-During the 5 minutes the character is Dead, if they receive a Life spell or Revivify spell, they become Alive as per the spell or effect they receive.
+During the 5 minutes the character is Dead, if they receive a Life spell or Revivify spell, they become Conscious as per the spell or effect they receive.

-Any spells or effects that were present on the character when they became DEAD are lost.
+Any spells or effects that were present on the character when they became Dead are lost.
 This does not include active defenses, permanent effects, or other effects which explicitly state persistence through Death.
-This does include temporary spell buffs, Conjured Weapons, and status effects.
+This does include temporary spell buffs, conjured weapons, and status effects.

 ## Spirits